-The spotlight has been and will continue to be on President Bukele’s possible re-election and the democratic direction of the country; however, this political landscape is not a primary concern for most Salvadorans.
+It is 2024, an election year in El Salvador.
+The spotlight has been and will continue to be on President Bukele’s inevitable re-election and the democratic direction of the country; however, this political landscape is not a primary concern for most Salvadorans.

-El Salvador’s challenges and concerns going into 2024 are associated with the economy; problems such as the high cost of living, unemployment, lack of opportunities, and poverty are what Salvadorans are concerned with the most.
+El Salvador’s challenges and concerns in 2024 are associated with the economy; problems such as the high cost of living, unemployment, low wages, lack of opportunities, and poverty are what Salvadorans are concerned with the most.
 Security and democracy erosion are also a concern, but they rank lower.

-Before 2020, security was the principal concern for Salvadorans, and the economy was always second; however, things have changed.
+Before 2020, security was the principal concern for Salvadorans, and the economy was always second; however, things have changed under the current administration.

-According to a May 2023 survey by the IUDOP, 63.9% of Salvadorans think the economy is the main problem facing El Salvador in 2023; only 12% answered that it was delinquency or security.
+According to a January 2024 survey by the Iudop-UCA, 69.9% of Salvadorans remarked that the economy was the main problem facing El Salvador; only 4.6% answered that it was delinquency or security.

 Main Problem Facing El Salvador